Infineon/mtb-example-btsdk-hid-ble-mouse/README.md

 Application settings below are common for all BTSDK applications and can be configured via the makefile of the application or passed in via the command line.

 - BT\_DEVICE\_ADDRESS<br/>
     - Set the BDA (Bluetooth Device Address) for your device.
-The BT address is 6 bytes, for example, 20819A10FFEE.
+The address is 6 bytes, for example, 20819A10FFEE.
 By default, the SDK will set a BDA for your device by combining the 7 hex digit device ID with the last 5 hex digits of the host PC MAC address.

 - UART<br/>
     - Set to the UART port you want to use to download the application.
 For example 'COM6' on Windows or '/dev/ttyWICED\_HCI\_UART0' on Linux or '/dev/tty.usbserial-000154' on macOS.
 By default, the SDK will auto-detect the port.